ravendb/bootcamp/src/unit3/lesson2/README.md

 RavenDB engine does a lot of optimizations based on the collection name, and no support whatsoever for changing it.

+You can read more about collection concept [here](https://ravendb.net/docs/article-page/4.0/csharp/client-api/faq/what-is-a-collection)

 ## Exercise: Loading only document metadata